Tenant Right League: Background

-The immediate occasion for the formation of the League was the Encumbered Estates Act of 1849.
+The immediate occasion for the formation of the League was the Incumbered Estates (Ireland) Act 1849.
 The legislation failed to acknowledge the Ulster tenant right.
 The un-codified custom in Ireland's northern province restrained the freedom of landowners to rack rent and to evict paying tenants at will.
-It also allowed that in working his holding a tenant acquired an "interest" that he might sell on at the end of his tenancy.
-Typically this took the form of demanding from the incoming tenant a lump sum payment (often as high as £ 10 an acre) that might, for example, be enough cash to allow the outgoing tenant to take his family to America.
+It also allowed that in working his holding a tenant acquired an interest, a "right", that he might sell on at the end of his tenancy.
+Typically this took the form of demanding from the incoming tenant a lump sum payment (often as high as £10 an acre) that might, for example, be enough cash to allow the outgoing tenant to take his family to America.

 Supporters argued that by granting farmers a degree of security and by allowing them to at least share in the benefits of their own improvements to the land (clearing, fencing, drainage etc), the tenant right was the key to Ulster's relative prosperity.
-Attacks upon it by landowners and land speculators had provoked serious agrarian disturbances in the seventies of the 18th century, the Hearts of Steel Rebellion, and in the 1830s these had begun to recur with a new tenant fraternity, the "Tommy Downshire Boys".
+Attacks upon it by landowners and land speculators had provoked serious agrarian disturbances in the 1770s, the Hearts of Steel disturbances, and in the 1830s these had begun to recur with a new tenant fraternity, the "Tommy Downshire Boys".

-The 1849 Act had been preceded in 1843 by the Devon Commission, which in its report on the Irish land system rejected the Ulster Custom as dangerous to "the just rights of property".
-Landlords who followed the Commission suggestion and chose either to ignore or to trivialise the custom, had had their actions upheld by the courts.
-Against this background, and with additional distress of the enveloping Famine that bore down on those still able to sustain themselves in rising Poor Law rates, otherwise loyal Protestant farmers interpreted the omission of tenant right from Act as an existential threat.
-It also provoked new tenant protection societies (commonly under the guidance of local Roman Catholic clergy) in the south for whom an extension of the Ulster Custom was a minimum demand.
+The 1849 act had been preceded in 1843 by the Devon Commission, which in its report on the Irish land system rejected the Ulster Custom as dangerous to "the just rights of property".
+Landlords who followed the commission suggestion and chose either to ignore or to trivialise the custom, had had their actions upheld by the courts.
+Against this background, and with additional distress of the enveloping Famine that bore down on those still able to sustain themselves in rising Poor Law rates, otherwise loyal Protestant farmers interpreted the omission of the tenant right from the act as an existential threat.
+Increasing evictions (of which there were officially over 100,000 in 1849). also provoked new tenant protection societies (commonly under the guidance of local Roman Catholic clergy) in the south for whom an extension of the Ulster Custom was a minimum demand.

 The Young Ireland veteran Charles Gavan Duffy was persuaded by the initiative of James MacKnight, editor of the Londonderry Standard, William Sharman Crawford MP, a progressive County Down landlord, and group of radical Presbyterian ministers, that there was a basis for a national movement.
 In his paper The Nation Duffy reproduced an address by their newly formed Ulster Tenant Right Association in which McKnight proposed that "all proprietary right has its foundation in human labour'" and that, "as a public institution, created by state", landlordism should be "regulated by law".